Thousand Oaks, California: 20th century

-Jungleland USA
+Jungleland USA (zoo)

 Louis Goebel of New York bought five lots off Ventura Boulevard (today's Thousand Oaks Boulevard) in 1925.
 He worked for the Universal film studio, and decided to create his own film industry zoo after the closure of Universal Zoo in the mid-1920s.
 He established Goebel's Lion Farm in 1926, situated where Thousand Oaks Civic Arts Plaza is located today.
 Goebel began with five lions and seven malamute dogs, but he soon acquired new animals such as giraffes, camels, hippos, monkeys, tigers, gorillas, seals and other exotic animals.

 It became home to several animals used for Leo the Lion MGM logo.
 There were held public animal shows, which drew thousands of spectators from throughout California.
 The animals from the park have been used in many movies and TV series, including many of the Tarzan films; The Adventures of Robin Hood (1938), which used the site as a location, and Doctor Doolittle (1967).
 Goebel himself camped by the filming site of Tarzan, the Ape Man (1932) by Lake Sherwood to watch his lions during filming.

 It became one of Southern California's most popular tourists attractions in the 1940s and 1950s, when the 170-acre park offered shows, lion training, elephant rides, train rides, safari tram buses and more.
 The park changed name to Jungleland USA in 1956 after Disneyland was established.
 The park later went bankrupt in May 1969, due to competition from parks such as Disneyland, Knott's Berry Farm and Universal Studios.
 The park's 1,800 animals were sold at a public auction in October 1969.